This post may contain affiliate links. Please read my disclosure policy.

 - Keep the stock warm at low heat in a pan next to the rice.

-- Add the first ladle of warm stock and start counting the cooking time.
+- Add the first ladle of warm stock and start counting the cooking time as indicated on the rice package (each rice has a different cooking time).

 - The stock in the rice should be boiling at all times.